pawalt/personal-site/content/posts/nfqueue-mysterious-reset.md

 ]
 +++

 While working on my load balancer, [Caplance](https://github.com/pwpon500/Caplance), I ran into a very strange error when trying to establish a connection between a client and a backend.
-Before I go to deep, though, let me give a quick intro into TCP connection establishment works.
+Before I go to deep, though, let me give a quick intro into how TCP connection establishment works.

 ### Types of message